Tommkruix/billups/README.md

 2. Open your terminal and navigate to the project directory using `cd`

-3. Run the bash script to automate the image building and running the application by executing `bash start.sh`
+3. Run the bash script to automate the image building and running the application by executing `bash start.sh` on the terminal

 ## Installing Create-React-App